-2. The Relationship between King's and the Individual -- Definitions, Roles, Responsibilities and Forms of Assistance society and not the disability itself.
+2. The Relationship between King's and the Individual -- Definitions, Roles, Responsibilities and Forms of Assistance

+- 2.1 King's distinguishes between a disability and the barriers that may arise from it.
+That is, King's understands that it is often the barriers that impact the individual's ability to fully participate in society and not the disability itself.
 The barriers are not inherent to the individual nor can they be reduced to a medical condition.
-Rather, the barriers involve the interplay of the individual, societal attitudes and structures, and traditional ideals of performance.
+Rather, the barriers involve the interplay of the individual, societal attitudes and structures, and traditional ideals of performance. - 2.2 King's recognizes that all members or prospective qualified members of the King's community should have full access to all opportunities for employment and/or to be admitted and continue with all educational programmes.